Improving Execution Concurrency in Partial-Order Plans via Block-Substitution: Conclusion

 \section{Conclusion}

-This study establishes the necessary and sufficient conditions for a non-concurrency constraint between an operator pair in a POP under \acrshort*{fdr} encodings, allowing the transformation of a \acrshort*{pop} into a parallel plan.
+This study establishes the necessary and sufficient conditions for a non-concurrency constraint between operators or blocks of operator (i.e., subplans) for a planning problem under \acrshort*{fdr} encodings, allowing the transformation of a \acrshort*{pop} into a parallel plan.
 Then, we enhance the concurrency of the parallel plan by employing block deordering and block-substitution in our algorithm \acrshort*{cibs}.
 Our experimental analysis demonstrates that CIBS significantly enhances the concurrency of plans from \acrshort*{ipc} domains.

 \acrshort*{cibs} exploits PBD plans by using blocks as candidate subplans for substitution instead of blindly searching for suitable subplans, resulting in lower computational costs.
 However, our algorithm does not explore other subplans not enclosed by blocks within a PBD plan.
 We can explore alternative approaches, such as forming random blocks, to identify candidate subplans for substitution.
 Additionally, we can extend the application of block deordering and block substitution in the class of parallel plans with interacting operators.